patricianicolentan/Recipe-Analyzer/README.md

 The current database being used is the allrecipes database, accessed through https://archive.org/details/recipes-en-201706 with credit for that going to Zachary Vance.

 IMPORTANT: The file allrecipes-recipes.json must be downloaded before this program can run, or the code must be adapted to use another recipe database.

+NOTE: recipe-5.py is the latest version of the code.